DavidCdeB/QHA/README.md

 # 9. How to cite:

-Please do cite the following reference when using this code:
+Please cite the following reference when using this code:

 de Busturia, D.C., Mallia, G. and Harrison, N. M. "Computed phase stability and phase transition mechanisms in CaCO3 at finite temperature and pressure" _In progress_